 Your school’s ambassadors and volunteers can easily direct their networks straight to the relevant fundraising page, which will help your event tremendously.
 To empower them to do so, consider incentivizing them with a special gift, like a gift card or a free t-shirt.
 Appreciation goes a long way for both volunteers and donors.

 Use the right platforms to communicate your message.

 Then, consider which channels are most effective for your marketing strategy.
 Use multiple outlets to spread the word to a wide audience of potential contributors.
 This can include both digital and print mediums.
 Just be sure to use the platforms that are most relevant to the segments you’re trying to target.
-For example, if your previous donors frequently engage with your school’s emails, consider ways to personalize your email marketing most effectively.

-Other marketing channels can include:
+Popular (and cost-effective) marketing channels can include:

 - Social media posts